 The project empirically analyses the performance and dynamics of urban micro and small enterprises [MSEs] and studies specific risks and constraints that these enterprises face.

 - How dynamic are MSEs over time, and which firm and owner characteristics determine firm dynamics?
-What is the role of behavioural factors, specifically risk aversion, time preferences, and overconfidence, in determining MSE growth?
+How vulnerable are MSE owners to not earning a living income either permanently or temporarily?

 - What is the role of savings for investment and entrepreneurial performance, and to what extent can individual feedback influence saving behaviour?

 The first two sets of questions are analysed in the context of the project “Risk, Investment, and Poverty: Dynamics of Micro and Small Firms in Developing Countries”, in a collaborative effort with the University of Göttingen.
 The third set of questions is analysed in cooperation with the German Institute for Economic Research (DIW Berlin).